randy-rebucas/lingkod-ph/docs/payment-production-checklist.md

 ## Overview

-This checklist ensures the payment system is fully functional and production-ready for Lingkod PH.
+This checklist ensures the payment system is fully functional and production-ready for LocalPro.
 Complete all items before deploying to production.

 ## Pre-Deployment Validation